Goodmayes railway station

 Goodmayes railway station is on the Great Eastern Main Line serving the district of Goodmayes in the London Borough of Redbridge, east London.
 It is 9 mi 23 chain down the line from London Liverpool Street and is situated between Seven Kings and Chadwell Heath.
-Its three-letter station code is GMY, and it is in Travelcard Zone 4.
+Its three-letter station code is GMY, and it is in London fare zone 4.